 With 175 other museums in the United States, the RISD Museum is a participating institution in the American Alliance of Museums Nazi-Era Provenance Internet Portal, a database established in 2006 to help researchers identify works of art that might have been confiscated by the Nazis and never restituted to their legal owners.
-In order to facilitate this research, NEPIP provides a searchable registry of objects in U.S. museum collections that “were created before 1946 and acquired after 1932, underwent a change of ownership between 1932 and 1946, and were or might reasonably be thought to have been in Continental Europe between those dates.”
-This broad inclusion is intended to ensure that all stages of ownership can be appropriately reviewed and more accurate and complete provenance can be established.
+In order to facilitate this research, NEPIP provides a searchable registry of objects currently in U.S. museum collections that “were created before 1946 and acquired after 1932, underwent a change of ownership between 1932 and 1946, and were or might reasonably be thought to have been in Continental Europe between those dates.”
+This broad inclusion is intended to ensure that all stages of ownership can be appropriately reviewed, encouraging the establishment of more accurate and complete provenance.

-Descriptive summaries of more than 350 works from the RISD Museum’s collection that fall into these categories are posted on the NEPIP website, where they may be searched by artist, title, or key word.
+Descriptive summaries of 358 works from RISD Museum collections that fall into these categories are posted on the NEPIP website, where they may be searched by artist, title, or keyword.
 The entire list of RISD Museum submissions may also be viewed in the Participating Museums section by entering “Rhode Island School of Design” in the Museum Name field.

-The RISD Museum’s website is currently developing expanded access to collection information.
 Provenance records will be updated as information becomes available.
-Researchers may currently request images of particular works of art and specific details of provenance by contacting email@example.com
+Researchers are encouraged to request images of particular works of art and specific details of provenance by contacting email@example.com.

 - Native American Graves Protection and Repatriation Act